-Digital Breast Tomosynthesis (DBT) is an imaging technology that helps radiologists find breast abnormalities.
-DBT is a three-dimensional technology that provides thin cross-sectional images through the breast.
-This technology is designed to prevent overlying structures from obscuring breast masses and intersecting normal structures from being falsely identified as suspicious abnormalities.
+Digital Breast Tomosynthesis (DBT) is a three-dimensional technology that provides thin cross-sectional images through the breast.
+This technology is designed to prevent overlying structures from obscuring breast masses and prevent normal structures from being falsely identified as suspicious abnormalities.

-In recent years, demand for implementing and using Digital Breast Tomosynthesis technology at women’s centers has grown, which has led to the belief that it’s new.
-While it may be the latest modality, the Federal Drug Administration (FDA) approved Hologic Dimensions as the first manufacturer of the technology in 2011.
+In recent years, the demand for Digital Breast Tomosynthesis technology has grown, which has led to the belief that it’s new.
+While it may be the latest mammography modality approved by the Food and Drug Administration (FDA), the Hologic manufacturer released their Selenia Dimensions unit in 2011.
 The FDA has since approved three more manufacturers: GE, Siemens, and Fujifilm.

 What Is Digital Breast Tomosynthesis?